opensorcerer20/quizapp/README.md

 -   [ ] open beta ios / testflight
     -   [ ] "To set up a public beta with TestFlight, you must upload a beta build to App Store Connect, create a public link under the "TestFlight" tab, and enable public testing for that build.
 Testers can then use the public link to download and install the app via the free TestFlight app."
+    -   [ ] option 1: free app (faster, easier, can simply have buy coffee link)
+    -   [ ] option 2: paid app (can get direct sales for app, but have to provide info like phone number)

 -   [ ] open beta google play